gitterrrr/Quickmeet-Video-Conferencing-Application-using-Next.js/README.md

-# QuickMeet: Next-Gen Video Conferencing Solution
+# QuickMeet: Video Conferencing Application

 QuickMeet is a robust video conferencing platform, built using the latest technologies to provide a seamless, secure, and feature-rich meeting experience.
 Whether you're hosting or attending a meeting, QuickMeet offers a full suite of functionalities for effective communication, from recording sessions to managing participants.